 The QoS feature allocates bandwidth resources for data transmission and reduces latency, package loss, and network jitter to improve the network performance.

-If your business has multiple branches that use different systems such as Enterprise Resource Planning (ERP), order management, and Office Automation, these systems may compete for bandwidth resources.
-As a result, core workloads may have insufficient bandwidth resources, which causes package loss.
+If you have multiple stores that use different service systems such as enterprise resource planning (ERP), office automation (OA), and order management, these systems may compete for bandwidth resources.
+As a result, business-critical systems may have insufficient bandwidth resources, which causes packet loss.

 In such cases, you can create QoS policies to properly allocate bandwidth resources based on the characteristics of different workloads.
 This helps you improve the utilization of network resources.
 For more information, see Overview.

 Network address translation